sindresorhus/query-string/readme.md

 The URL containing the query parameters to filter.

-#### keysToKeep | keysToRemove
+#### keys

 Type: `string[]`

-The names of the query parameters to keep.
+The names of the query parameters to keep or remove depending on the function used.
 All other query parameters will be removed from the URL.

 #### filter